bihealth/bih-cluster/bih-cluster/docs/overview/job-scheduler.md

 Jobs are not routed into `critial` automatically, and the partition has to be selected manually.

 This partition is for time-critical jobs with deadlines.
-For access to it you have to first ask [hpc-gatekeeper@bihealth.de](mailto:hpc-gatekeeper@bihealth.de).
+For access to it you have to first ask [hpc-helpdesk@bih-charite.de](mailto:hpc-helpdesk@bih-charite.de).
 See [Resource Registration: Critical Partition](../admin/resource-registration.md#critical-partition) for details.

 As long as the cluster is not very busy, requests for critical jobs will be granted most of the time.
-However, do not use this partition without arranging with hpc-gatekeeper as killing jobs will be used as the *ultima ratio* in case of such policy violations.
+However, do not use this partition without arranging with hpc-helpdesk as killing jobs will be used as the *ultima ratio* in case of such policy violations.

 * **maximum run time:** 7 days
 * **maximum cores:** 2000 cores/slots (48 nodes)